 We’ve previously covered how to stand out with your Black Friday and Cyber Monday email marketing and now, we’re going to cover how you can stand out and thrive during the rest of the lucrative holiday shopping season.

-Here are six key approaches to compel holiday audiences to take action.
+Here are six important strategies to compel holiday audiences to take action.

 If there’s one thing customers consistently want from eCommerce stores around the holidays, it’s good shipping options.
 So what exactly are “good shipping options”?

 First, customers want shipping to be free: 92 percent say that they plan to take advantage of free shipping during the holidays.

 They also want shipping to be relatively fast: 80 percent say it’s important that retailers offer free two-day shipping, though 65 percent say they’ll accept slower delivery if there’s no cost.